Since before puberty, I knew there was something that felt off but I lacked the vocabulary to explain what I was experiencing.

 The first time, I was called a girl felt amazing, it felt right.
 It was about 1 am following the election of a new Provincial Premier, I had been up late watching the results come in when I decided to go to the store for cigarettes (I have been smoke-free for over a year now FYI).

 I had been looking down rummaging through my wallet at the time, at the word ma’am I looked up, she noticed my five o’clock shadow and instantly apologized profusely.
-I brought the cigarettes and began walking home.
+I bought the cigarettes and began walking home.
 I started to tear up as I realized the part of that interaction that upset me was the part where the clerk had ‘corrected herself.’

 Being called ma’am felt weird, but that’s an issue I have with formality, still, it felt better than ‘sir’.